kyrabrown/webware-sink-em/README.md

 - **Express + Vite** : We used Express and Vite to build the server to communicate with the client.
 - **React** : We used React to build the app, including the client side and display (i.e. buttons, grid, etc).
-- **WebSocket** : We used WebSockets (Express-ws/ws) to allow players to play together simultaneously.
+- **WebSocket** : We used WebSockets (Express-ws/ws) to maintain separate communication with varying amounts of players to allow users to play together simultaneously.
+This was the most challenging technology for us to use since it was new to all of us.
 - **MongoDB** : We used Mongo to store game data (particularly for game IDs)
 - **Tailwind** : We used Tailwind to style our app.